Air China: Cabin

+Capital Pavilion is Air China's business class, and is offered on all Air China aircraft, excluding the Comac C909-700.

 On Air China's narrow-body fleet, business class seats are recliners arranged in an 2-2 configuration.

-On the Boeing 777-300ER and Boeing 787, Business Class would be located at the front of the cabin in a 2-2-2 configuration.
-The seats on some Boeing 777s were grey with full recline and IFE screens while Business Class on other Boeing 777s and all Boeing 787s were dark blue and cocoon shaped with seat-back IFE screens.
+On the Boeing 747-8, Boeing 777-300ER and Boeing 787, the Capital Pavillion would be located at the front of the cabin in a 2-2-2 configuration.
+They feature Collins Parallel Diamond seats, which can convert into a 6'-4" lie-flat bed.
+The seats have a width of 21 inches, and also feature a 15-16 inch touchscreen along with Universal AC and USB-A sockets.
+On the Boeing 747s, Capital Pavillion is located in the nose of the aircraft and the Upper Deck, with a painted collage of the Summer Palace, which symbolizes good luck in China.
+On the Boeing 747-400, the seats have partial recline, with a touch-screen function and remote function IFE screen on the back of seats and also located in the armrests.
+It was located in a 2-2-2 configuration at the back, with 2-2 rows continuing to the front and on the Upper Deck.
+These seats feature seat-back AVOD screens.

-The Business Class on the Airbus A330 would be located in a small area at the front of the cabin.
-On newer A330s, Business Class would have light blue rectangle-like seats, with two reading lights located between seats in a 2-2-2 configuration and seat-back screens would be provided.
-These seats provide full recline.
+The Capital Pavillion on the Airbus A330 would be located in a small area at the front of the cabin.
+On newer A330s, they feature Zodiac Aura Lite, which consists of rectangle-like seats, with two reading lights located between seats in a 2-2-2 configuration and seat-back screens would be provided.
+These seats provide full recline and can convert into a 6'-4" lie-flat bed.
+The seats also have a row pitch of 79 inches, a seat width of 21 inches, and also features a 15 inch touch screen display, as well as Universal AC and USB-A sockets.
 On older A330s, the screens would be smaller and there would be no storage space between screens, and a recline of 165 degrees.

-The Airbus A350 feature Air China's latest product, released in August 2018 with the delivery of the first Airbus A350.
-The seats feature a reverse herringbone Collins Aerospace Super-Diamond seat arrangement at the front of the cabin in 8 1-2-1 configurated rows.
+The Airbus A350 feature Air China's latest product.
+On older A350s, the seats feature a reverse herringbone Collins Aerospace Super-Diamond seat arrangement at the front of the cabin in 8 1-2-1 configurated rows.
 The seats would be full flat reclinable, along with a shoulder belt for safety.
 There are no mid-overhead bins, allowing the cabin to look and feel bigger.
 There would also be aisle access to all seats, and 18-inch HD IFE screens.

-On the Boeing 747s, Business Class is located in the nose of the aircraft and the Upper Deck, with a painted collage of the Summer Palace, which symbolizes good luck in China.
-The seats have partial recline, with a touch-screen function and remote function IFE screen on the back of seats and also located in the armrests.
-It was located in a 2-2-2 configuration at the back, with 2-2 rows continuing to the front and on the Upper Deck.
-These seats feature seat-back AVOD screens.

-Historically, Business Class on the Airbus A340 would be very similar to what is offered on the Boeing 747-400, except that there is a 2-2-2 configuration with AVOD screens.
-Boeing 747-400M aircraft only had business class located on the upper deck while First class and Economy were on the main deck, with products similar to the Boeing 747-400.
-Boeing 767s and 777-200s featured armchair seats.
-On 767s they are arranged in a 2-2-2 configuration, whereas on 777s, they are arranged in a 2-3-2 configuration prior to 2013 interior update.
-Boeing 777-200s featured IFE screens whereas 767s did not.
-After the 2013 interior update, 777-200s featured a Business Product similar to Boeing 777-300ER and Boeing 787, but without IFE screens.
+On newer Airbus A350s, the cabin features Recaro CL6720 seats arranged in a 1-2-1 configuration.
+The seats can convert to a 6'-4" lie-flat bed, and has a seat width of 21 inches.
+Each seat features a 18 inch HD touch screen display and Universal AC and USB-A sockets.